Where on earth would we be as a species without pizza?

 Honest Crust at Mackie Mayor

-If you haven’t had a chance to grace this stylish food market, then can you even call yourself a millennial or even a person in the know?
+If you haven’t had a chance to grace this stylish food market, then can you even call yourself a millennial?
 Both markets play host to a range of food vendors to offer a variety of delicious eats from Bao buns to authentic Neapolitan pizza – are you sensing a theme yet?

 Honest Crust, Mackie Mayor, Eagle St, Manchester M4